warferik/DNS_File_Transfers/README.md

 Techniques

-dns_server.py (DNS Server that base64 encodes a file and then server that file in TXT records that are availble through DNS)
+dns_server.py (DNS Server that base64 encodes a file and then serves that file in TXT records that are availble through DNS)

 Usage
 ./dns_server.py (FILE_TO_Serve)